IRIS project - work with Intelsat

 - Router technology creeps into the space age, John Leyden, The Register, 13 April 2007.

-- US military plans to put Internet router in space (in Russian, in Chinese), John Blau, IDG News Service, 12 April 2007.
+- US military plans to put Internet router in space (in Russian, in Chinese, in Danish), John Blau, IDG News Service, 12 April 2007.

 - Space-based router could speed military satcom, Gayle Putrich, Defense News, 13 April 2007.